Auckland City Road

 We offer work experience for 8-10 weeks with well-known and well respected international organisations.
 We are the only institution in New Zealand offering these internships and externships, and they could see you working with powerhouses like Facebook and Hewlett Packard.
 Find out more

 Your first year of study is all about gaining a solid foundation in software engineering and learning core skills in a range of essential areas.
 You will achieve this through practical collaborative project work involving design principles, algorithms and object oriented programming.
-This foundational year equips you with a wide range of skills and affords you time to figure out what type of career you’d like to have by choosing a specialization.
+This foundational year equips you with a wide range of skills and affords you time to figure out what type of career you’d like to have by choosing a specialist topic.

 UX design I & II